Rami Ismail: Personal life

 Ismail lives in the Netherlands.
 For five years, he had lived with his wife Adriel Wallick, another game developer, whom he met through his work in video games.
 With the help of Bungie, the two were virtually engaged within Destiny in October 2016, and were married by November 2017.
 The two separated by August 2018 and remain friends.
 Ismail also frequently gives talks at both smaller and larger conventions and also frequently gives Game Design lectures at universities.

-In August 2022 Ismail completed his flight training and became a pilot, which was a childhood dream of his'.
-He completed the training with ease, which he attributes to him having played Microsoft Flight Simulator.
+In August 2022 Ismail completed his flight training and became a licensed pilot.
+He credits playing Microsoft Flight Simulator with helping him pass the examination.